The Edukators

 The Edukators (Die fetten Jahre sind vorbei) (Note: The original German title translates literally as "the fat years are over".
 Die fetten Jahre is a German expression originating from the life of Joseph as found in the Luther Bible, a reference to the scarcity that will follow his "fat days."
 The official translation of the statement as used in the film and the subtitle to the English-language release was "Your days of plenty are numbered".) is a 2004 crime drama film directed by the Austrian director Hans Weingartner.
 A co-production between Germany and Austria, it stars Daniel Brühl, Stipe Erceg, and Julia Jentsch as three young, anti-capitalist Berlin activists involved in a love triangle.
 The friends, calling themselves "the Edukators", (Note: "Edukators" is a made-up word used in the English dub.
 In the German version of the film, the three call themselves the Erziehungsberechtigten, which roughly translates as "The Guardians.") invade upper-class houses, rearrange the furniture, and leave notes identifying themselves.
 Weingartner, a former activist, wrote the film based on his experiences and chose to use nonviolent characters.
 The film, shot in Berlin and Austria with digital hand-held cameras, was made on a low budget which Weingartner said kept the focus on the acting.

 First shown at the Cannes Film Festival on 17 May 2004 and released in its home countries later that year, The Edukators was praised by critics and audiences.
 It grossed more than US$8 million worldwide and received a number of awards and nominations.
 It did, however, receive criticism mainly for its political statements and also for its long running time.
 It has become a cult film, part of a "German New Wave", and the inspiration for real-life actions and a 2013 stage adaptation in Brazil.

-The film can now be watched with subtitles in different languages on the directors own website hansweingartner.com.